Karpova-Lab/cerebro/Docs/source/Hardware/cerebro.rst

 Uploading Firmware
 ------------------
 1. Setup Arduino environment and Cerebro Utility Shield if you haven't already done so. :ref:`utility shield setup`
-2. Turn on Cerebro and plug it into the uploader shield as shown.
+2. Turn on Cerebro and plug it into the Utility Shield as shown below.

 .. figure:: photos/Setup_photos/cerebro_upload.png
     :align: center